kubermatic-labs/registryman/README.md

 Registry and Project resources are declaratively configured as separate files.
 For examples, see the `examples` directory.

+For more details, feel free to review the content of the [Documentaion folder](doc/README.md).

 ## Usage

 ### Applying the configuration